 - Put a tablespoon of oil on the pan to coat it.

 - Using a ladle, pour about 1/4 cup of the batter per pancake.

 - Flip the pancake when it starts to bubble to cook the other side.

 - In between cooking the batter, add oil to the pan as needed.

-Serve the pancakes with a helping of favourite fruits like bananas or berries and maple syrup.
+Serve the pancakes with a helping of favorite fruits like bananas or berries and maple syrup.

 2. Garlic Sausage and Asparagus with Lemon Garnish

 - A bundle of fresh asparagus;